 Copyright © 2020 Shearman & Sterling LLP.
-Shearman & Sterling LLP is a limited liability partnership organized under the laws of the State of Delaware, with an affiliated limited liability partnership organized for the practice of law in the United Kingdom and Italy and an affiliated partnership organized for the practice of law in Hong Kong.
+Shearman & Sterling LLP is a limited liability partnership organized under the laws of the State of Delaware, with an affiliated limited liability partnership organized for the practice of law in Hong Kong.
 Our firm operates in association with Dr. Sultan Almasoud & Partners for the practice of law in Saudi Arabia.